-Originally, the 13th month pay law only applies to private sectors.
+Originally, the 13th-month pay law only applied to private sectors.
 With this, government employees are not qualified to receive this benefit.

 But this does not mean they don’t receive any bonuses at all.
 Government workers are entitled to receive the following monetary benefits.

-Local and national government agencies can provide 14th month pay based on their discretion.
-Employees can receive up to a full equivalent of their monthly basic salary depending on the amount indicated on the approved memorandum circular.
+Government agencies can provide 14th-month pay based on their discretion.
+Employees can receive up to the full equivalent of their basic monthly salary depending on the amount indicated on the approved memorandum circular.